GeoscienceAustralia/dea-knowledge-hub/docs/_templates/home-v1.rst

       .. image:: /_files/cmi/Kakadu-Mary_TCW-percentiles-wide_1.jpg

 .. container:: showcase-panel
+   :name: about-dea

    .. container::

       .. rubric:: About Digital Earth Australia

       Digital Earth Australia (DEA) is an analysis platform for satellite imagery and other Earth observations.
 It is a program of Geoscience Australia.
-On the DEA website, you will find case studies, learning modules, developer portal, and more.

-      `Visit the DEA website <https://www.dea.ga.gov.au/>`_.
+      To find case studies, learning modules, developer portal, and more, `visit the DEA website <https://www.dea.ga.gov.au/>`_.

    .. container::